SaiNikhil26/Document_Retrieval_System/README.md

 This `README.md` file includes installation steps, Docker setup, endpoint explanations, a section for caching methods, and rate-limiting strategies.
-Thank you
+For more information refer to this document [Observation Document](Observation_Document.pdf) Thank you